![]() |

 I

-grew up mainly in England but my father's family had a house on a Scottish
+grew up mainly in England but my father had (and still has) a house on a Scottish

 island called Tiree.
 Tiree is one of those places that becomes etched